ecmwf/metview-python/docs/auto_examples/layoutx3.rst

     #

     # ------------------------------------------------------------------
-    # Description: Demonstrates how to use a Display Window icon to
+    # Demonstrates how to use a Display Window icon to
     # produce a plot with 3 maps consisting of a) a 24h
     # forecast, b) a 96h forecast and c) their difference
     # ------------------------------------------------------------------

     import metview as mv